gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 and don't delete it.

-EasyTest also buffers our tests to capture and report any output that we don't handle during our test run.
+EasyTest also buffers our tests to capture and report any output that we don't handle during the test run.
 Although EasyTest indicates output occurred, it doesn't display it unless it occurred in a test that fails or has an error.

     $ easytest